The ACE Program - Frequently Asked Questions

 What type of degree is it?

-Classes are generally held on Tuesday and Thursday evenings from 5:30p to 9:30p, Fall and Spring.
-Larger sites such as Congreso and Deliverance have classes on Monday/Wednesday as well.
-All students attend full time (12 crs per semester).
+Classes are generally held on Tuesday and Thursday evenings from 5:30pm to 9:30pm, Fall and Spring.
+Larger sites have classes on Monday and Wednesday as well.
+All students attend full time (12 credits per semester).

 Philadelphia Community Partners.
 For more info, call: 1-877-428-8092